 The proofs of Theorems~\ref{thm:main1} and \ref{thm:main2} (see Section~\ref{sec:proof:thm:main}) rely on two key components.
 The first component involves constructing a subnetwork that partitions a $d$-dimensional unit hypercube into uniform subcubes of small size, with only a minor discrepancy due to the continuity of the activation function.
 Within each subcube, the function is approximated by a constant function.
 The second component is the existence of a subnetwork that maps the index of each subcube to the function value at a representative point within the subcube (e.g., its center).
 In designing this subnetwork, it suffices to ensure accuracy at a finite set of points rather than over an entire interval.
 This highlights the power of composition, which simplifies the construction.
 As we shall see later, the periodicity and irrationality of the \texttt{sine} function play a crucial role in efficiently addressing the second component.
 Specifically, for any $\epsilon > 0$ and any $M \in \mathbb{N}^+$, given $f_n \in [-1,1]$, there exist suitable values of $v$ and $w$ such that

-Although many mathematical approximation results show theoretical representation power, however, in practice, a more important issue is whether one has an efficient training strategy to achieve a good computational performance.
-For most mathematical neural network approximation results (constructive or non-constructive), the network parameters depends on target function nonlinearly and globally.
+Many mathematical approximation results show theoretical representation power; however, in practice, a more important issue is whether one has an efficient training strategy to achieve a good computational performance.
+For most mathematical neural network approximation results (constructive or non-constructive), the network parameters depend on the target function nonlinearly and globally.
 On the other hand, most training processes are gradient descent based (first order) methods which are very local and sensitive to ill-conditioning of the cost function in terms of a very large number of parameters.
 This typically leads to a gap between the theoretical results and practical performance.
-In our case, although two \sine{} functions (or \SinTU{s}) are theoretically sufficient for value fitting (e.g., Equation~\eqref{eq:sin:sin::-:fn}), finding the two appropriate numbers, $v$ and $w$, is non-practical in general.
+In our case, although two \sine{} functions (or \SinTU{s}) are theoretically sufficient for value fitting (e.g., Equation~\eqref{eq:sin:sin::-:fn}), finding the two appropriate numbers, $v$ and $w$, is impractical in general.
 Consequently, a larger network with multiple components and layers is essential for effective optimization.

-Mathematical and numerical investigations in later sections demonstrate that using \texttt{sine} or \SinTU{s} as activation functions in MMNNs with well balanced structures, significantly improves the network’s capability and learning efficiency.
-This is consistent with the key feature of MMNNs that each component, which is a one hidden layer network, only needs to approximate a smooth function and can be trained effectively while Fourier series can approximate smooth functions efficiently.
+Mathematical and numerical investigations in later sections demonstrate that using \texttt{sine} or \SinTU{s} as activation functions in MMNNs with well-balanced structures significantly improves the network’s capability and learning efficiency.
+This is consistent with the key feature of MMNNs that each component, which is a one-hidden-layer network, only needs to approximate a smooth function and can be trained effectively while Fourier series can approximate smooth functions efficiently.